IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 be encrypted or omited should be be dissociated from other information.
 For example, the TOR overlay routing network {{TOR}} anonymizes IP addresses by using multi-hop onion routing.

+### Length Hiding

+One fundamental limitation of encryption is that it exposes the size of the plaintext that protects.
+A passive attacker can use this to obtain information about the plaintext {{CLINIC}}.
+Protocols that use encryption can provide the ability to pad plaintext.
+This enables control over the size of ciphertext by endpoints, which can be used to reduce the information available to passive attackers.

 ## Anonymization